A. The once for all sacrifice of Jesus.

 a.
 Let us consider one another: Discouragement made them avoid community at the very time they needed it most.
 Jesus meets us in one another to stir up love and good works.

 i.
-Many go to church if they feel they “need it” at the time.
+Some only go to church if they feel they “need it” at the time.
 But our motivation for fellowship must be to obey God and to give to others.
-We can go to church looking to encourage someone who needs to hang in there against a tide of discouragement.
+We can and should gather with believers to encourage someone who needs to stand strong against a tide of discouragement.

 c.
 So much the more as you see the Day approaching: As the Day of Jesus’ return draws nearer, we should be more committed to the fellowship of God’s people, the assembling of ourselves together.